Saifu0/verificationpipelinetests/README.md

 ### 6. testCompletionFailedDueToTypo
 This manifests contains pipeline with two linear steps `deploy_to_dev` and `deploy_to_int`.
 In the `verifyendpoints.sh`, there is a typo in line 7 & 8.
 It is tends to fail at `TestCompletionEvent` of `deploy_to_dev`.

+Expect rules are also defined for this manifest.

 ### 7. testCompletionProcessingFailed
 This manifests contains pipeline with two linear steps `deploy_to_dev` and `deploy_to_int`.
 In the `verifyendpoints.sh`, we are returning `exit 1` to fail a test processing and raise a `TestCompletonEvent`.

+Expect rules are also defined for this manifest.

 ### 8. noDeployments
 This manifests contains pipeline with two linear steps `deploy_to_dev` and `deploy_to_int`.
 In both the step, we have removed the deployment step.
 It should fail at `TestCompletionEvent`

 Expect rules are also defined for this manifest.
+Expected step status should fail, `status: SUCCESS` should be `status: FAILURE`.

 ### 9. incorrectDependencies
 This manifests contains pipeline with two linear steps `deploy_to_dev` and `deploy_to_int`.
 In the dependencies list of `deploy_to_int`, the step name is wrong and because of this, events of `deploy_to_int` will not received.